Freyja-Folkvangr/ragpycp/README.md

 1. It is recommended to install on linux systems.
 2. Make sure the host you'll use has access to your Ragnarok database.
 3. Python Runtime | [Python 3 or newer](https://www.python.org/downloads/)
+4. Your login table MUST NOT HAVE ADDITIONAL COLUMNS.
+5. Your server MUST run with MD5 passwords enabled by default.

 # Installation